linroger/Wealth-of-Nations/Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy.md

 Owner: RRoger Lin
 aliases:
   - A Strategic Perspective on Bankruptcy
-  - Alias_124_Note on A Strategic Perspective on Bankruptcy.md
+  -
-  - Example_Alias_Note on A Strategic Perspective on Bankruptcy
+  - Note on A Strategic Perspective on Bankruptcy
 linter-yaml-title-alias: A Strategic Perspective on Bankruptcy
 tags:
-  - example_tag
+  -
   - Primers/Notes
-  - tag_example

 title: A Strategic Perspective on Bankruptcy
 ---